 Efficiency also refers to how quickly calls and emails about your home get addressed.
 Buyers and buyer agents are more needy than ever and they want answers.
 If an agent is a “one person show” like 99% of agents these days, when they are showing a home or in another appointment they are away from client files and most of the time unavailable.

-This doesn’t happen to a true real estate team where systems are centralized to allow for phone and email coverage from 8am-9pm on weekdays and 9am-6pm on weekends.
+This doesn’t happen to a true real estate team where systems are centralized to allow for phone and email coverage 7 days a week.
 Not to mention, agent access for after hours.
 For a buyer and buyer’s agents to get a live person who can answer their questions immediately is priceless in securing offers.
 True efficiency means multiple staff members which costs money, which is why most agents continue to operate less efficiently.

 To us, professionalism means treating clients and all parties involved in the transaction with respect and empathy at the highest level.
 What client doesn’t want a true professional when dealing with the largest financial decision of their entire lives.
-Obviously it’s a rhetorical question but with social media at an all time high, it seems professionalism is a lost art.
+Obviously it’s a rhetorical question but with social media at an all time high, it seems a personal touch is a lost art.